box-automation1/Heroku-Account-Scheduler-2-MirrorBot/Readme.md

 Heroku-Account-Scheduler
 ===============

-Heroku-Account-Scheduler, A Simple Script Powered By GitHub Actions To Switch Heroku Accounts Every Fifteen Days.
+Heroku-Account-Scheduler, A Simple Script Powered By GitHub Actions To Switch Heroku Accounts Every Ten Days.

 This Repo Makes Sure You Never Run Out Of Dynos.